Skip to main content

 Bonnie Choy

-Assistant Professor of Pathology (Cytopathology) and Pathology (Genitourinary Pathology)
+Assistant Professor, Pathology (Cytopathology), Pathology (Genitourinary Pathology)

 Program Aims